 Although some causes of acne can be attributed to hormonal changes, others come down to poor diet, unhealthy lifestyle, or bacteria growth in clogged pores.

 Given manuka honey’s antibacterial properties, it can help fight acne by removing the bacteria on your skin.

-Furthermore, for pimples that are red and swollen, manuka honey can decrease such inflammation.
-However, further research is necessary to confirm its benefits and effectiveness in this aspect.
+Furthermore, for pimples that are red and swollen, manuka honey can be used to decrease such inflammation.
+However, further research is necessary to confirm Manuka honey's benefits and effectiveness in this aspect.